The best solar installers in Michigan

 Apollo Energy Local

-Why listed: Southwest Michigan's contracting service providing quality HVAC, electrical, plumbing, and solar work.
+Why listed: Southwest Michigan contracting firm offering solar alongside HVAC, electrical, and plumbing in one shop.
 Licensed and insured for residential and commercial.
-Good fit for whole-home electrification projects (solar + HVAC + electrical in one project).
+Good fit for homeowners doing solar as part of a broader whole-home electrification project (solar + heat pump + EV charger).

 Michigan solar economics in 2026